best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Keeping the overall design of your code simple will improve the clarity of this communication.
 Many principles that support good programming practices share this common theme - **simplicity**.

-Simple programs are more likely to run, while any bugs in their code will be easier to track down.
+Simple programs are more likely to run.
+Bugs in the code will be easier to track down.

 While you should strive towards simplicity, this should not compromise the usability of your code.
 It should still perform the desired task, just in a way that is no more complex than necessary.